thehalvo/homeostasis/docs/java_integration.md

 ## Overview

 The Java integration module enables Homeostasis to detect, analyze, and fix errors in Java applications.
-It provides comprehensive exception handling for standard Java errors and framework-specific issues including Spring, Hibernate, and more.
+It provides exception handling for standard Java errors and framework-specific issues including Spring, Hibernate, and more.

 ## Features